thomastran8/nextcloudpi-scripts/README.md

-# nextcloudpi-scripts
+# nextcloudpi-docker-compose

-Scripts for maintaining a nextcloudpi server with docker
+Running a nextcloudpi server with Docker Compose.